TheOverfloater/pathos-public/docs/entity_guide.md

    - "Name": Name of this entity.
    - "Angles": Specifies the direction to shoot the blood particles in.

+# env_blackandwhite
+>This entity was added by valina354, which adds the ability to turn the screen progressively into a more
+>grayscale version.
+The strength value controls how strong the effect is, with 1.0 being completely black
+>and white.

+ - Keyvalues:
+   - "Name": Name of this entity.
+   - "Effect strength": The strength of the aberration.
+Best values are in the 0-16 range.

+ - Spawnflags:
+   - "Start On": The entity will start enabled.

 # env_blackhole
 >Creates a black hole effect, complete with a shader effect that distorts the light around it like a real
 >black hole would.
 It can also pull in objects, particles, client-side temporary entities, killing them.
 If